james2doyle/ohdoylerules.com/content/web/add-$-getStylesheet-to-jQuery.md

-/*
+---
-Title: Add $.getStylesheet To jQuery
+Title: "Add $.getStylesheet To jQuery"
-Date: 2016-02-05
+Date: "2016-02-05"
-Category: Web
+Category: "Web"
-Template: post
+Template: "post"
-Description: Ever wanted to have a CSS/Stylesheet version of $.getScript?
-Well now you can with $.getStylesheet
+Description: "Ever wanted to have a CSS/Stylesheet version of $.getScript?
+Well now you can with $.getStylesheet"
-Keywords: javascript, jquery, getScript, getStylesheet, getCss, plugin, function, deferred */
+Keywords: ["javascript", "jquery", "getScript", "getStylesheet", "getCss", "plugin", "function", "deferred"]
+---

 Have you ever wanted to do this?